danchoi/vmail/README.markdown

 vmail is a Vim interface to Gmail.

 Why vmail?
-Because some people love using Vim 1000 times more than using a web browser or a GUI mail program.
+Because some people are 1000 times more efficient and happy in Vim than in any web browser or GUI program.

 ## Prerequisites

 * a Gmail account